atelechev/astrocadre/doc/follow-up.md

 * SV-004 - Render stars of magnitudes down to level 6

+### April 24th, 2018

+* SV-005 - Add graphic themes support.
+Introduce SkyChart theme.

 ### Next Steps

-* SV-005: Render Constellation names
+* SV-006: Render Constellation names

 #### Major Features

 * Star names
 * Current position of the Sun and of the Moon (probably, the planets also)
-* Rendering themes

 #### UI-Only